 It is always a good idea to keep copies of your paycheck stubs to compare against your W-2 to make sure the information matches.
 Review the W-2 when you receive it to make sure the total wages and deductions are equal to the figures presented on your last paycheck stub.
 Check for spelling errors in your name.
 Make sure your Social Security number is correct.
 If you find any errors, write or call the employer and have them send you an amended W-2.

 Another option is to use H&R Block's Early Access program.
-Simply visit their website and enter your employer's name or FEIN.
+Simply visit the company's website and enter your employer's name, the company name, or the Federal Employer Identification Number (FEIN).
 After selecting the employer, you can submit a request to have an electronic copy of the W-2 sent to H&R Block.
 There is no charge for this service and all you need to do is grab your photo identification and make your way to H&R Block to pick up the document.